flatcar/flatcar-app-minecraft/README.md

 ![SFTP home](./imgs/sftp_home.png)

-This is where all of the game files exist and you can edit/download/ them upload new ones etc.:
+This is where all of the game files exist and you can edit/download them or upload new ones etc.:

 ![SFTP papermc](./imgs/sftp_papermc.png)